EchisholmBsu/project-blackjack/README.md

 * If the user gets 21 from his first two cards, a special "Blackjack!" message should be displayed unless the dealer also has 21 from her first two cards.

+Also, in Blackjack.java, in the playHand method, **uncomment two commands where indicated when you have written the appropriate methods in the appropriate classes.**

 See the sample output for what the messages should look like.

 Once all of these tasks are completed, you will have a working Blackjack game!
 --
 Implementation guidelines
 --
 * Do not change the headers of any of the methods provided.
 You may think that it is necessary to do so in light of the new subclasses that you are writing, but polymorphism allows you to keep the existing types of the parameters of the methods.
 For example, the playHand method takes two parameters of type Player.
 Those parameters can be used for objects of any subclass of Player, thanks to the power of polymorphism.